JeffersonLab/clas12-epics/apps/waveformApp/README.md

 and NELM should be at least as large as number of PVs in FNAME.

 ### Performance Test:
-One ioc with
+In one IOC:
  * 52 simultaneous sequencers (one output waveform per sequencer)
  * most with ~200 long waveforms
  * two with 5K long waveforms
  * one with a 20K long waveform
  * 40K total input PVs

-On a DELL PowerEdge R430, Intel Xeon E5-2620 2.4 GHz, 6 Dual Cores
-* Peak CPU usage of 4.6%
+ * Peak CPU usage of 4.6% (Intel Xeon E5-2620 2.4 GHz)
  * Memory usage of 1.4 GB